nicknsy/jellyscrub/README.md

 ## About ##
 Jellyscrub is a plugin that generates "trickplay" (Roku .bif) files that are then interpreted by the client and used for bufferless scrubbing image previews.

 The trickplay data for a 1:30hr movie with 320x180 thumbnails only takes about 6MB of data when generating an image every 10 seconds.
-It also only takes a little over a minute to generate.
+Takes around one - four minutes to generate depending on computer hardware.

 <b>Abilities</b>
 * No buffering, even over proxies